johnosbb/CeaiveEditor/sentence_structure.md

 - Infinitive phrases: Infinitive phrases are made up of an infinitive (the base form of a verb preceded by "to") and any associated modifiers and objects.
 They can be used as subjects, objects, or complements in a sentence.
 For example: "To be or not to be, that is the question."
 - Prepositional phrases: Prepositional phrases are made up of a preposition, its object, and any associated modifiers.
 They can be used to indicate location, time, manner, or other relationships in a sentence.
 Example: "The book on the shelf is mine."
 - Appositive phrase: An appositive phrase is a noun or pronoun that renames or explains another noun or pronoun right beside it in a sentence.
 It is usually set off by commas, dashes, or parentheses.
 Example: __My friend Jane, a doctor, is coming to visit me.__ In this sentence, "a doctor" is an appositive phrase that renames "Jane".
 - An absolute phrase: An absolute phrase is a phrase that modifies the entire sentence.
 It contains a noun or pronoun and a participle, but it does not function as a typical adjective or adverb.
 It is usually set off by a comma.
-Example: __The sun having set, we made our way back home.__ In this sentence, "the sun having set" is an absolute phrase that modifies the entire sentence by giving context to the action that follows.
+Example: ___The sun having set__, we made our way back home.
+In this sentence, "the sun having set" is an absolute phrase that modifies the entire sentence by giving context to the action that follows.
 It contains the noun "sun" and the participle "having set".
 - Adverbial phrase: A phrase that functions as an adverb in a sentence, providing information about time, place, manner, degree, etc. Example: "After dinner, she went for a walk."
 - Adjectival phrase: A phrase that functions as an adjective in a sentence, modifying a noun or pronoun.
-Example: __The man in the blue shirt is my uncle.__
+Example: __The man in the blue shirt__ is my uncle.
 - Noun phrase: A phrase that functions as a noun in a sentence, either as the subject, object, or complement.
-Example: __My favorite hobby is playing basketball.__
+Example: __My favorite hobby__ is playing basketball.
 - Verb phrase: A phrase that includes the main verb and any auxiliary verbs, and sometimes includes other elements such as adverbs or prepositions.
 Example: "She is singing a song."
 Note that these categories can overlap or be used in combination in various ways.